Voting is an important part of Western Australia’s democratic system and election time gives the community the

 Voting in Western Australia

 Voting is compulsory at State elections in Western Australia for enrolled electors.
 Find out more about voting in Western Australia, including how to mark your ballot papers, the voting systems used in Western Australia and what happens if you fail to vote.

 Local government elections

 Local government elections administered by the Commission are typically conducted by post.
-All electors will be sent a postal voting package approximately two weeks before polling day.
+With postal elections, all enrolled electors are sent a postal voting package approximately two weeks before polling day.
 For more information, see local government enrolment.

 Occasionally, local governments will request the Commission to conduct an election in person, where electors vote at a polling place on polling day.
 For polling place locations, contact your local government.